discus-lang/ddc/doc/sphinx/disciple/source/release/ddc-0.5.1.rst

   Every push to the GitHub repo now gets tested by the Travis buildbot.
   Branches can also be tested individually before being merged.

-* Support for LLVM versions 3.7 - 5.0
+* Support for LLVM versions 3.1 - 5.0

-  DDC queries the version of the installed LLVM compiler and generates LLVM code which matches.
-This now works for versions 3.7 through to 5.0, which is the latest at the time of this release.
+  DDC queries the version of the installed LLVM compiler and generates LLVM code with the required syntax.
+This process now works for versions 3.1 through to 5.0, which is the latest at the time of this release.

 * New home page with the start of a language specification.